Home

 Violet-Green Swallow

-One of the most easily identifiable, because of its white tail-patch on an otherwise green and violet backed bird.
+One of the most easily identifiable, because of its white tail-patch on an otherwise green and violet backed bird, is the VG swallow.
+They are glide masters and can catch insects with amazing ease in midair.

 Barn05